robrwo/MooX-Const/README.md

 # RECENT CHANGES

-Changes for version v0.6.5 (2025-08-03)
+Changes for version v0.6.5 (2025-08-04)

 - Documentation
-    - Fixed cust-and-paste error in CONTRIBUTING.md.
+    - Fixed cut-and-paste error in CONTRIBUTING.md.
+    - Fixed errors in the README.

 See the `Changes` file for more details.